iqtree/iqtree.github.io/doc/Quickstart.md

 ------------------

 1. Open the "Terminal", e.g., by clicking on the Spotlight icon (top-right corner), typing "terminal" and press "Enter".
-2. Go into IQ-TREE folder by entering:
+2. Go into IQ-TREE folder by entering (assuming you downloaded version 1.5.0):

-        cd Downloads/iqtree-1.2.0-MacOSX
+        cd Downloads/iqtree-1.5.0-MacOSX

     (assuming that IQ-TREE was downloaded into `Downloads` folder).
 3. Now you can try an example run by entering